6 Financial Habits to Begin When You’re Young

 5. Learn How Money Can Grow

-Learning about the power of compounding interest will set you up to be a financially successful adult.
+Learning about the power of compounding interest will make you a financially successful adult.
 Saving is essential, but knowing how to grow your money can help you build wealth.
 Make it a priority to learn about investing at a young age so that you reap the benefits sooner.

-You might make mistakes at first when investing.
-There can be a big learning curve.
-So a retirement account can be an excellent place to start.
-Your employer’s retirement plan will typically illustrate how you’re earning compound interest on your investments.
+Investing can be a challenging process, and mistakes can occur.
+A retirement account can be an excellent place to start.
+Your employer’s retirement plan will typically illustrate how you earn compound interest on your investments.
 From there, you can put together your diversified portfolio.

 6. Hunt for Bargains and Spend Smart

 It’s important to consider all options when making a purchase.
-Whether an asset is big or small, those with good financial habits always search for the best deal.
-For example, compare weekly ads before grocery shopping, or wait for a holiday sale to buy your couch.
+Those with good financial habits always search for the best deal, whether an asset is big or small.
+For example, compare weekly ads before grocery shopping or wait for a holiday sale to buy your couch.

 Make sure to compare the cost of oversized ticket items, like college.
-It’ll be good for your wallet, and it’s a good finance exercise.
+It’ll be good for your wallet and a good finance exercise.

-Look at all the expenses: tuition, room and board, books, and even transportation costs.
+Look at all the expenses: tuition, room and board, books, and even transportation.
 From there, you can make an informed decision by comparing different options.
-If you don’t plan to attend college, you can do the same thing with other significant expenditures, like cars.
+If you don’t plan to attend college, you can do the same with other significant expenditures, like cars.

-Managing your finances can be stressful, but the earlier you start developing good habits, you’ll be better off.
-These tips can help you get started and make dealing with finances a little bit easier.
+Managing your finances can be stressful, but the earlier you develop good habits, the better.
+These tips can help you get started and make dealing with finances easier.

 Remember that financial literacy is about more than numbers; it means having more freedom and a higher quality of life.
-You can share these good habits with your children as you build these good habits.
-Then you’ll be ensuring your financial security and theirs.
+As you build these good habits, you can share them with your children.
+Then, you’ll be ensuring your financial security and theirs.